-3.3 Maintaining VM features
+3.3.
+Maintaining VM features

 One user OS per FSVA.
 A fundamental FSVA design decision is whether to share an FSVA among multiple user VMs.
-In our initial design, the sharing benefits of a single FSVA serving multiple user VMs favored a single FSVA approach.
-Common inter-VM FS metadata and data would be "automatically" shared, the number of any cache consistency callbacks would be reduced (e.g., for AFS), greater batching opportunities exist, and there exists potential for better CPU cache locality.
-Indeed, POFS and XenFS use this single FS server approach [25, 20].
+Sharing a single FSVA among multiple user VMs decreases overhead: common inter-VM FS metadata and data would be "automatically" shared, the number of any cache consistency callbacks would be reduced (e.g., for AFS), greater batching opportunities exist, and there exists potential for better CPU cache locality.
+Indeed, POFS and XenFS use this single FS server approach [Pfaff 2007; Williamson 2009].

 There is a well-known tension between sharing and isolation.
 A consequence is that the sharing opportunities provided by a single-FSVA design do not come for free.
 A single FSVA complicates a unified buffer cache (§3.2), performance isolation, and user VM migration (§3.3).
-In describing those topics, we discuss how a shared FSVA would complicate these features.
+Therefore, to maintain OS and virtualization features in the presence of multiple user VMs, each user VM is given its own FSVA; FSVAs are not shared among user VMs.
+We now describe in detail how a shared FSVA would complicate maintenance of OS and virtualization features.